denyncrawford/dropper-deno/README.md

 **Methods**:

-- `close` - Closes the connection.
+- `Dropper.close` - Closes the connection.

   The `close` method receives two **optional** arguments:

   - `code` - Connection close code number
   - `reason` - A reason message for the close event.

-- `broadcast` - Send the data to the server to be broadcasted to all peers but this (Meant to be used on server-side).
+- `Dropper.broadcast` - Send the data to the server to be broadcasted to all peers except the emitter one.

   The `broadcast` method receive two arguments.

     - Argument1: `event` | `data` - This argument changes to data if the data argument is not provided, by default it is the event name.
      - `data` (optional) - This is the data to be sent.

-- `on` - Listen for the client events.
+- `Dropper.on` - Listen for the client events.

   The `on` method receives two arguments:

     - `event` - The event name
     - `callback` - Callback function to get the event data.

-- `send` - Send the data to the server.
+- `Dropper.send` - Send the data to the server.

   The `send` method receive same arguments as the `broadcast` method.